wwanxh/homebridge-tuya-web/README.md

 There is currently support for the following device types within this Homebridge plugin:

-- **Switch/Outlet** - The platform supports switch and outlets/sockets.
+- **Climate** - The plugin allows reading and setting the desired temperature for certain Tuya thermostats.
+- **Cover** - The plugin allows opening and closing window coverings.
+If preferred, the device type can be set to `garage` to expose the cover device as a garage door.
+- **Fan** - The platform supports most kinds of Tuya fans.
+This is partly implemented and only currently supports controlling the on/off state and speed control.
+The plugin lacks support for oscillation due to a Tuya limitation.
 - **Light/Dimmer** - The platform supports most types of Tuya lights.
 This is partly implemented and only currently supports controlling the on/off state and the brightness.
 This can be used with a dimmer.
-- **Fan** - The platform supports most kinds of Tuya fans.
-This is partly implemented and only currently supports controlling the on/off state and speed control.
-The plugin lacks support for oscillation due to a Tuya limitation.
 - **Scene** - Scenes support can be enabled in the config, this is disabled by default.

-The Web API also supports these devices, but are not implemented yet in the plugin.

-- **Climate** - Not yet supported.
-- **Cover** - Not yet supported.
+- **Switch/Outlet** - The platform supports switch and outlets/sockets.

 # How to check whether the API this library uses can control your device?